Fill in the form below for a FREE, no obligation quote NOW!

 For many people, being self-employed is the dream.
 Being their own boss and choosing their hours is a fantastic way of life.
-But with no employer, comes the lack of certain benefits.
+But with no employer comes the lack of certain benefits.
 No sick pay and no death in service pay out can mean that if something were to happen to you, your loved ones would suffer financially.

 Life insurance is an agreement whereby you pay a monthly cost to an insurer, and if you pass away during the policy, a pay-out will be made to people of your choosing.

-While it may be unpleasant to think about, it’s important to make sure that your dependents wouldn’t be left with any financial burden that could at the least, cause them stress and at the most, put them in debt.
+While it may be unpleasant to think about, it’s essential to make sure that your dependents wouldn’t be left with any financial burden that could at the least, cause them stress and at the most, put them in debt.

 There is a wealth of information in different places online and it can get confusing and time-consuming, which is why we have created a guide of everything you need to know about Life insurance for the self-employed.